aerogear/aerogear-digger/docker/README.md

 For base image source code and documentation please refer to https://github.com/openshift/jenkins

+The android sdk image contains a "androictl" script which installs the android sdk and its related packages - keep in mind that it does not automate the "accept license" step (you need to manually accept the android/google license/terms and conditions).

 ## Building

 S2I build is required in order to install new plugins and configuration